 Manufacturing Slowdown and Its Impact on Philippine Logistics

 As a result of COVID-19, manufacturing in the Philippines slowed down.
-According to LRG (one of the Philippines’ fastest-growing real estate consultancy firms), the pandemic has had severe effects on many industries, including trucking and logistics.
+According to LRG (one of the Philippines’ fastest-growing real estate consultancy firms), the pandemic has had severe effects on many industries, including trucking and logistics services.

 As the government implemented strict quarantine measures to combat the spread of the virus, this has impacted the manufacturing industry.
 Merchandise exports had declined by some 35%, though there was a notable improvement in some agricultural, forest, and manufactured products.